mouse-reeve/kyranides/03_book_1.md

 in the Air.
 If therefore you put a common
-Scorpion into ℥vijβ. of Oyl in the wain of the Moon, and keep it by you, and anoint any ones back, and the paslms of his hands, and the soles of his feet; but you must anoint the back from the top to the bottom, and the forehead, and the head before the
+Scorpion into ℥vijβ. of Oyl in the wain of the Moon, and keep it by you, and anoint any ones back, and the palms of his hands, and the soles of his feet; but you must anoint the back from the top to the bottom, and the forehead, and the head before the